 Copies of A Child of the Sea and My Life Among Mormons are available through Traverse City’s Horizon Books or on Beaver Island, at the Mormon Print Shop Museum (231-448-2254) or McDonough’s Market (231-448-271).

 Northern Traveler Tip: Head to Beaver Island

 Admirers of Elizabeth Whitney Williams can visit the light she watched over for the first 12 years of her career.
 Beaver Island Boat Company offers relaxing 2-hour cruises from Charlevoix to St. James Harbor.
 There, a tour bus will meet you for your journey around the island.
 Highlights: both Beaver Island Lights, the Marine Museum and the Old Mormon Print Shop remaining from the days when King Strang ruled the island.
-Tickets are $60 for adults and $40 for children and include round trip ferry, your tour and lunch at an island restaurant.
-You must take the first ferry of the morning.
-800-446-4095.
+You must take the first ferry of the morning (800-446-4095).

 Want to go your own way?
-Ferry rides without a tour are $33 round trip.
-Bring your bike for another $8, or rent a car to navigate the island’s 53 square miles—don’t miss the gorgeous, remote beaches on Iron Ore Bay.
-Beaver Island Car Rental, located at the marina, can hook you up with a mini- van or a Chevy Tracker.
+Ferry rides without a tour are $32.50 one way during peak season and $27.50 non-peak.
+Bring your bike for another $12, or rent a car to navigate the island’s 53 square miles—don’t miss the gorgeous, remote beaches on Iron Ore Bay.
+Gordon’s Auto Rentals, located at the marina, can hook you up with a mini-van or a Chevy Tracker.
 231-448-2300.